stevefoy/turfgrass_sequoia/README.md

-# turfgrass_sequoia
-Self-supervised detection and classification of turfgrass abnormalities using vision foundation models and NDVI data using Parrot Sequoia+ camera

 # Turfgrass Divot Analysis with Sequoia+ Camera
 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

 This repository contains the code implementation for our IMVIP Paper 2024.
 If you find this code useful in your research, please consider citing us.
+Self-supervised detection and classification of turfgrass abnormalities using vision foundation models and NDVI data using Parrot Sequoia+ camera

 <!-- TOC -->